NEU-Coop-2024/DSL_Jupyter_Package/README.md

 After downloading the repository, you can build and run each time with the `make run` command.
 If you need to refresh the github dependencies, run `make clean` first.

+This repo also requires the installation of jupyter-tikz: https://pypi.org/project/jupyter-tikz/